emilosmanbegovicmm/emilosman/_posts/2020-06-28-emil-graphics.md

 image: 'assets/images/emil-graphics.jpg'
 video: 'emil-graphics.mp4'
 permalink: /emil-graphics/
-description: 'A portfolio of visual art.Made with Ruby on Rails and includes a webshop with PayPal integration.'
+description: 'A portfolio of visual art.
+Made with Ruby on Rails and includes a webshop with PayPal integration.'
 ---

 [[Website]](https://emil.graphics)